krullmizter/react-native-weather-app/README.md

 Stuff and features I'd like to add or improve

-* Caching
+* Caching and overall performance enhancements
-* Improved 5-day forecast, accurate current day forecast
+* Improved 5-day forecast, more accurate current day forecast
+* Improving the UI
+    * Implementing better icons and other media
+    * Native feedback, such as error messages as alerts/pop-ups, etc.
+    * Transition effects
-* City search autofill
+* City search input autofill
-* UI/UX settings
+* UI/UX app user settings
     * Possible to change different units
-    * Transition effects
 * Charts for high and low temperatures
+* Adding overall testing, CI/CD, and other development focused tooling
 * Redux or alternative state management (if the app grows 😎)
 * Predictions using AI, and/or translations with LLMs 😮